KDE/documentation-develop-kde-org/source/components/navigation/dialog.rst

 -  Consider the common reading direction from left to right and top to bottom.
--  Dialogs are grouped in meaningful sections, for instance by :doc:`group boxes <groupbox>`.
+-  Dialogs are grouped in meaningful sections, for instance by :doc:`group boxes <../formating/groupbox>`.
 The actions are grouped along their context of use, not along technical relations.
 -  Provide a title to each section.
 -  Follow the guidelines for :doc:`alignment </layout/alignment>`.